 Academic Background: Applicants must hold a Bachelor’s degree or equivalent from a recognized/accredited university or college, and have achieved excellent academic performance.

 Work Experience: At least 3 years of full-time work experience in public administration (preferably 5 years or more).

 - Arrival in Japan: In principle, applicants must be able to arrive in Japan during the period specified by GRIPS, within two weeks before and after the first day of the course conducted by the accepting university.
-If the applicant cannot arrive in Japan during the specified period for personal reasons, travel expenses to Japan will not be paid.